akhilbrucelee066/MathAgent-codebase/README.md

 ## Approach

 1. User submits a math query via the web interface.
+2. The agent first validates input as maths query or not.
+3. then, agent tries to attempt the answer using the LLM (LLM).
-2. The agent first attempts to answer using the knowledge base (RAG).
+4. If not LLM then agent attempts to answer using the knowledge base (RAG).
-3. If needed, it performs a web search for additional context.
+5. If needed, it performs a web search for additional context (WEB).
-4. The LLM orchestrates the final response, combining retrieved and generated information.
+6. The LLM orchestrates the final response, combining retrieved and generated information.
-5. Users can provide feedback to help improve future responses.
+7. Users can provide feedback to help improve future responses.

 For a detailed system design, diagrams, and documentation, see the landing page: